 Prior to arriving at King in June 2011, Hicks spent 13 years at Rhodes College as Assistant Athletic Director, and the last six years as head softball coach.
 As a coach, Hicks had a winning track record, having become Rhodes' all-time leader in softball wins in 2009 and earning career win number 100 in 2011.
-His teams averaged 27 wins per year over his last three seasons, making the SCAC championship game in 2009.
-In his last four seasons alone, 37 players were named to the All-SCAC team, including one SCAC Pitcher of the Year, while coaching nine All-Atlantic Region players.
+His teams averaged 27 wins per year over his last three seasons, making the SCAC Championship game in 2009.
+In his last four seasons alone, 37 players were named to the All-SCAC team, including one SCAC Pitcher of the Year, and he coached nine All-Atlantic Region players.
 His teams maintained a 3.4 team GPA during his tenure, with 32 players making the SCAC Academic Honor Roll and 19 players earning NFCA Scholar Athlete awards.

-Hicks earned a Bachelor of Arts in History from Kenyon College in Gambier, Ohio in 1995, where he was a four-year starter on the baseball team.
-He earned his Master of Arts in Sport Management from Ohio State University, in Columbus, Ohio in 1996.
+Hicks earned a Bachelor of Arts in History from Kenyon College in Gambier, Ohio, in 1995, where he was a four-year starter on the baseball team.
+He earned his Master of Arts in Sport Management from Ohio State University, in Columbus, Ohio, in 1996.
 Prior to his time at Rhodes College, Hicks worked in the athletic ticketing and marketing offices at Wake Forest University in Winston-Salem, N.C.

-He and his wife Cindy reside in Bristol with their four boys, Alex (14), Daniel (11), Stephen (9) and Luke (6).
+He and his wife Cindy reside in Bristol with their four boys, Alex, age 17, Daniel, age 14, Stephen, age 12, and Luke, age 9.